Plant-Powered Purple Smoothie

 - Leftovers & Storage: This simple smoothie recipe can be made ahead of time and frozen until ready to serve.
 However, depending on your freezer it may become hard the longer it’s frozen.

-- Nutrition: This smoothie recipe is a great snack option or breakfast on the go.
-It is high in potassium and vitamin C and, depending on the type of plant-based milk used, may be a good source of protein.
+- Nutrition: This recipe is vegan, gluten-free, high in potassium and vitamin C and, depending on the type of plant-based milk used, may be a good source of protein.

 Serving Size:1 smoothie